 Wondering what that is?
 Great – we’re going to explain what gap insurance is and whether or not you actually need it.

 If you’ve ever had to get auto insurance, you might have noticed that there are an awful lot of coverages out there for cars.
 At first, you may have thought, it’s a car – how complicated can it be to insure?
 Then you quickly realized that those were famous last words.
 There are quite a few choices you have to make when it comes to insuring your vehicle.
-One of the coverages you may have noticed is physical damage coverage (which includes collision coverage and comprehensive coverage.)
-We’ll explain what physical damage coverage is and how it can protect you.
+A couple of the coverages you may have noticed are collision coverage and comprehensive coverage.
+We’ll explain what those are and how they can protect you.